An interesting area business case writers often miss, especially those in a technical or operational capacity, is Opportunity Cost.

 For those who aren’t in the know, in economic terms Opportunity Cost is defined as “A benefit, profit, or value of something that must be given up to acquire or achieve something else”

-This has further implications to the business – the Opportunity Cost means all those decisions you couldn’t make, projects that have been delayed and stakeholders who depend on you cannot be satisfied, because your time is taken up with laborious recruiting activities.
+This has implications to the business – the Opportunity Cost means all those decisions you couldn’t make, projects that have been delayed and stakeholders who depend on you cannot be satisfied, because your time is taken up with laborious day to day activities.

 Opportunity Cost is a critical measure of moving an IT operation from a fire-fighting, reactive, cost centre; to a service orientated, pro-active state.